iKryptonic/HospitalSimulation/HospitalSimulation/README.md

 		> Code (W or E)
 		> TimeSpentWaiting

-- Room class
+# Room class
 	- Treament room extends room
-		> Distance from waiting room
+		- Distance from waiting room
 	- Waiting room extends room
-		> Occupants (HashMap/ArrayList)
+		- Occupants (HashMap/ArrayList)

-- Database class
+# Database class
 	- Interfaces with CSV .txt file to store user information
 	- Database (Minus SQLite)
 	- Contains personalities and how long it takes for a certain person to do anything

--> Run simulation on the csv of patients & doctors
+# Run simulation on the csv of patients & doctors
- > Output
-	* how long each patient took to be treated
+	- how long each patient took to be treated
-	* who treated the patient
+	- who treated the patient
-	* how to patient arrived
+	- how to patient arrived

-> Simulating
+# Simulating
 	"Arrival of patient"
 	"Assessment of patient"
 	"Waiting time for patient"